 What to Look For: Tone, Quality, Versatility, and Cost

 A question that can define a career, or be a waste of hundreds of dollars.
 A factor that can switch people into your music, or switch them off.
-Too little distortion and you can sound weak, and too much distortion and you can sound worse.
 Hopefully, we can guide you through and help you make an informed decision.

 Quality: This is much easier to discern.
 Try to look up the reputations of each pedal.
 Have people had issues with the builds?
 Are there possible oversights that the manufacturer has made?
 Is it true bypass or buffered?
 Are the knobs cheap plastic or aluminum?
 Is there no art on the pedal, or is it hand painted by an artist?
 Do you care?